Articles for a Perfect Day

 Next, take South Palm Canyon about two miles south to the Aqua Caliente Indian Canyons.
 The Canyons, boast unusual rock formations, waterfalls, California fan palms and wildlife.
 Their beauty can be seen while hiking the trails, most of which follow running springs.
 Whether you hike on your own or take a ranger-guided tour, the beauty of this area and your imagination will take you back in time to when the Cahuilla Indians made this area their home.

 While strolling down Palm Canyon stop by Ooh La La, an upscale women’s boutique with an array of smart yet affordable sportswear for a fun shopping experience.
-Then, step next door to Baby La La, a trendy and fashionable shop for the younger set, Shoe La La and yes, Puppy La La for canine attire and more.
+Then, step next door to Baby La La, a trendy and fashionable shop for the younger set, Shoe La La, and yes, Puppy La La for canine attire and more.
 All the La La’s have a smart assortment of gifts and accessories.
-For a great experience in the world of hats, stop at the Mad Hatter…..for all ages and occasions -from jester to yachting- this store has the most impressive array.

 Palm Springs weather will beckon you to lunch at one of the many beautiful sidewalk cafes.
 Tyler’s, located on Indian Canyon Blvd. is a small and trendy eatery specializing in incredible burgers.
 Try the mini version, called the Slider, the homemade soup, or the Somersizer- a bunless burger option- named for Suzanne Somers.
 Whatever your choice, the owner Diana will not disappoint; whipping up fresh and delicious recipes keep the waiting list full for lunch.

-If you feel like dining high in the sky check The Pines Café offering a cafeteria style menu or The Peaks which offers fine dining.
+If you feel like dining high in the sky check The Pines Café offering a cafeteria-style menu or The Peaks which offers fine dining.
 Or head back into town to Fisherman’s Market and Grill for a relaxing dinner.
-Sit inside, with the casual ambiance or outside with the magnificent evening air and people watching.
-The extensive fresh fish and seafood menu give choices from albacore to ahi, fish and chips, salmon Caesar and much more.
+Sit inside, with the casual ambiance, or outside with the magnificent evening air and people watching.
+The extensive fresh fish and seafood menu gives choices from albacore to ahi, fish and chips, salmon Caesar, and much more.

 Finally, for some lively music and dancing check out Las Casuelas, only a short walk from Fisherman’s, provides visitors and locals a memorable ending to a very perfect day.